team401/2025-Robot-Code/README.md

 Our sim uses a network tables subscriber attached to `NT:/SmartDashboard/clawSim/coralAvailable` to determine whether or not the robot can currently intake coral.
 This is a sub-optimal solution, but it was written before the drivetrain sim was usable and it has survived until now.

 - To manage intaking in sim, open Elastic while the sim is running.
+- The first time you open Elastic, you'll need to configure the Team Number and IP address.
+Click `Settings` at the top of the window.
+Type in `401` as the Team Number and set `IP Address Mode` to `localhost`. `localhost` is for sim, and `Team Number`/ `robotRIO mDNS` are for connecting to a real robot.
+These settings will save, so you don't have to set them every time.
 - Right click anywhere in the grid and select `+ Add widget`.
 - Search for `hasCoral` and drag it into the grid.
 It should display as a red box.
 This will turn green when the logged value is `true`.
 Note that this value is only accurate when the robot is enabled.
 - Next, search for `coralAvailable`.
 You'll have to expand the dropdowns by clicking on the `▶`.
 Drag `coralAvailable` onto the grid next to `hasCoral`.
 Right click the `coralAvailable` widget and select `Show As` > `Toggle Switch`.
 This will allow you to control when the robot can intake coral.